nsumrak/Smart-Toybox-MobileApp/README.md

 Connect your phone to the PC and make sure USB debugging is enabled in Android.
 If you are on Windows, you may need to install Android driver for your phone.
 Check [Google's documentation](https://developer.android.com/studio/run/device.html) if you've never done it before.

+The following command will install Smart Toybox mobile app on your mobile device.

     $ cd C:\path\to\your\project\dir\Smart-Toybox-MobileApp
     $ cocos deploy -p android

-Or you can compile and run on your phone in one step:
+Or you can deploy and run the app on your phone in one step:

     $ cocos run -p android